NZ Rosé Day is just around the corner and to make sure you’re not only sipping but also chatting in style we’ve put together a Rosé Q&A for you.

 But nowadays these terms can be used interchangeably, however blush is now used more of an adjective to describe a Rosé colour than a different style of wine.

-How is Rosé champagne made?
+How is Sparkling Rosé made?

-If you are talking about sparkling wine (not from Champagne in France), there are two ways to make a bubbly Rosé.
+There are two ways to make a bubbly Rosé.
 The traditional Method Traditionelle or by infusing a sparkling wine style with carbonation.

 Either way, the pink colour is established by blending the juice from Chardonnay with the red wine grapes Pinot Noir or Pinot Meunier.
 The colour can be extracted either from the juice after a delicate pressing or the saignée method where the grapes are allowed to macerate (stay) on its skins for a couple of hours prior to pressing the juice.